 There will be a set entry fee to be paid before each event for all classes

-Leather jacket, pants, leather gloves, boots above the ankle, and helmets required.
+Leather jacket, pants, leather gloves, boots above the ankle, and full face helmets required.
 Helmet with straps buckled must be worn anytime you go down the track, also any rider must wear long pants, racing jacket or leather suit, gloves and safety shows.
 Safety comes first.